 |1996||land purchased by the Sunway Group.|

 The Banjaran Hotsprings Retreat a place to rejuvenate, recover from an illness, detoxify, or get in shape.
 The spa hotel is located on 6 ha rain forest with limestone caves.
 This place is actually named after a ridge of the Titiwangsa Range, the central mountain range of Peninsular Malaysia.
 This ridge runs across the grounds and the Bahasa Malaysia word for ridge is Banjaran.
 The view to this impressive white limestone towers is one of the great features of this resort.

 Beneath the karst caves there is another geologic speciality on the site: geothermal hot springs, which are believed to be beneficial for rheumatism and eczema.
-The production of the spring is enormous, three million litres of water daily, with temperatures between 40 °C and 70 °C. One cave is filled with steam from one well, and used as a natural steam sauna.
+The yield of the spring is enormous, three million litres of water daily, with temperatures between 40 °C and 70 °C. One cave is filled with steam from one well, and used as a natural steam sauna.

 The hotel itself matches the great surroundings.
 There are 25 guest villas blending into the landscape and constructed almost completely from local materials.
 The thatched roofs are constructed from palm leaves, the walls from stone and wood.
 Recycled wood, deadwood and driftwood were used for the interior decorations.
 The living areas floor is lined with famous Ipoh marble.